Just Simple Americans Who Worked Hard And Are Now Enjoying Life To The Fullest

 Sue was diagnosed with cancer so we have been busy fighting it and, thanks to the grace of God, winning the battle!
 It's been almost twelve years since the diagnosis and we continue to pray for total remission.
 Cancer Update!
 Sue's doctor, Dr. Mark Janis, refers to her as the Small Cell Cancer Poster Girl for her amazing recovery!

-To celebrate, we go to Disneyland every year on the date we found out about the cancer...
+To celebrate, we went to Disneyland every year on the date we found out about the cancer...
+We called it "Life Day".

-More recently, we have been recovering from a spinal correction operation so we can get back to dancing and out of the
+More recently, Sue recovered from a major spinal correction operation so we could get back to dancing and out of the wheelchair.
+Spinal Operation Update!

 You got to see the before and after X-rays!
-As of 2007, Sue and I are dancing four days a week and playing golf the rest of the week!
+As of 2007, Sue and I danced four days a week and playing golf the rest of the week!

 But as expected, the "energizer bunny" came roaring back and now we dance three or four nights a week and play golf four days a week.